arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 ### 2. Arduino® PLC IDE Installation

 Once the Arduino PLC IDE Tools are installed, double-click on the executable of the Arduino Pro IDE that you downloaded.

+When you download the Arduino PLC IDE executable, the file naming scheme is as following:

+`Setup_Arduino PLC IDE_X.X.X.X_20230329`

+If you have got the correct IDE software, it should follow the previous naming scheme with the `X.X.X` that represents the version of the IDE software and latest version release date.

 Follow the installation instructions and, once the process is done, click on finish.

 ***In case you have any problem, perform a reboot to be sure that all the drivers, libraries, and dependencies are working and up to date.***